-Stem cells reach standard for use in drug developmentJune 11th, 2013 in Medical research /
+Stem cells reach standard for use in drug developmentJune 11, 2013 in Medicine & Health / Medical research

 Drug development for a range of conditions could be improved with stem cell technology that helps doctors predict the safety and the effectiveness of potential treatments.